Provincial and Territorial Ranking

 How is performance on scientific articles measured?

-The scientific articles report card indicator is measured as the number of peer-reviewed scientific articles produced in natural sciences and engineering per million population.
-“Natural sciences and engineering” includes eight disciplines: biology, chemistry, engineering, mathematics, clinical medicine, physics, biomedical research, and earth sciences and space.2
+The scientific articles report card indicator is measured as the number of peer-reviewed scientific articles produced in natural sciences, engineering, social sciences, and humanities per million population.

 Articles with more than one Canadian author residing in different provinces are counted once in Canada, but counted once for each province where one of the authors resides.
-For example, an article published by three people who live in B,C., Saskatchewan, and Alberta would be counted once in the Canadian total, and counted one each for B.C., Saskatchewan, and Alberta.
+For example, an article published by three people who live in B.C., Saskatchewan, and Alberta would be counted once in the Canadian total and one each for B.C., Saskatchewan, and Alberta.

 How do the provinces rank relative to international peers?